awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-custom-policy.md

 + [Example Policy Statements for a Signed Cookie That Uses a Custom Policy](#private-content-custom-policy-statement-signed-cookies-examples)
 + [Creating a Signature for a Signed Cookie That Uses a Custom Policy](#private-content-custom-policy-signature-cookies)

-To set a signed cookie that uses a custom policy, perform the following procedure\.
+To set a signed cookie that uses a custom policy, perform the following procedure\.<a name="private-content-setting-signed-cookie-custom-policy-procedure"></a>

 **To set a signed cookie using a custom policy**